 We are a leading comprehensive digital financial management platform in China.
-Since our inception, we have been operating one of China's largest digital financial management platforms by leveraging technology to seamlessly deliver wealth management solutions to China's mass affluent population through our wealth management business as well as credit and financial solutions to individual borrowers and small business owners.
+Since our inception, we have been operating one of China's largest digital financial management platforms by leveraging technology to seamlessly deliver wealth solutions to China's mass affluent population through our wealth business as well as credit and financial solutions to individual borrowers and small business owners.

 Our strategic business realignment with CreditEase in 2019 enables us to operate our business on a more diverse and scalable mix of service platforms.
-Our wealth management business specifically targets mass affluent investors and provides them with one-stop asset allocation-based wealth management solutions.
+Our wealth business specifically targets mass affluent population and provides them with comprehensive wealth solutions.
 We believe we are well positioned to capture the significant synergy opportunities presented by this business realignment and deliver long-term operating performance and improvements through our increased scale.

-As of December 31, 2021, we had served approximately 6.1 million borrowers and approximately 2.7 million investors.
-In 2019, 2020 and 2021, we facilitated RMB39,103.0 million, RMB11,651.5 million and RMB23,195.2 million (US\$3,639.8 million) in loans.
-In 2019, 2020 and 2021, we facilitated RMB17,583.9 million, RMB3,003.2 million and RMB14,637.2 million (US\$2,296.9 million) in loans through our mobile applications, respectively, representing 45.0%, 25.8% and 63.1% of the total amount of loans facilitated through our marketplace in the respective periods.
+As of December 31, 2022, we had served approximately 7.3 million borrowers and approximately 3.1 million wealth clients.
+In 2020, 2021 and 2022, we facilitated RMB11,651.5 million, RMB23,195.2 million and RMB22,623.1 million (US\$3,280.0 million) in loans.
+In 2020, 2021 and 2022, we facilitated RMB3,003.2 million, RMB14,637.2 million and RMB22,620.1 million (US\$3,279.6 million) in loans through our mobile applications, respectively, representing 25.8%, 63.1% and almost all of the total amount of loans facilitated through our marketplace in the respective periods.

-Our wealth management business primarily distributes short-term cash management products, mutual fund investment products, insurance products and securities and stock products.
-As of December 31, 2021, the total client assets and the average client assets per investor on our Yiren Wealth platform, excluding insurance products, were RMB18,373.0 million (US\$2,883.1 million) and RMB285,175.5 (US\$44,750.3), respectively.
-We terminated Peer-to-Peer Online Lending on December 31, 2020.
+Our holistic wealth business primarily distributes short-term cash management products and insurance products.
+As of December 31, 2022, the total client assets and the average client assets per account/client on our Yiren Select platform, excluding insurance products, were RMB22,036.7 million (US\$3,195.0 million) and RMB364,568.4 (US\$52,857.4), respectively.

-In 2021, the majority of our revenues was generated from our credit business.
-Our credit business generates revenues primarily from the fee charged for our technology-enabled borrower acquisition and facilitation services provided to our institutional funding partners.
-Our wealth management business generates revenues primarily from financial products and services we offer to our clients in two ways: (i) commissions paid by product providers when clients purchase financial products offered by us, and (ii) insurance commission fees paid by insurance companies when clients purchase insurance products through Hexiang Insurance Brokers; and (iii) sales of our customized non-financial products and services.
-We do not bear any loss from our clients' investments nor do we provide guarantees of return with respect to the products we distribute.
+In 2022, the majority of our revenues was generated from our credit-tech business.
+Our credit-tech business generates revenues primarily from loan facilitation services we offer to our borrowers in three ways: (i) loan facilitation service fees paid by institutional partners; (ii) post origination service fees paid by institutional partners; and (iii) financing service fees paid by borrowers and institutional partners when we use our own capital to make loans through our licensed subsidiaries, including our leasing companies and microloan companies.
+Our holistic wealth business generates revenues primarily from products and services we offer to our clients in three ways: (i) service fees/advertising fees paid by product providers when clients purchase wealth products sourced from our financial institutional partners; (ii) insurance commission fees paid by insurance companies when clients purchase insurance products through Hexiang Insurance Brokers; and (iii) sales of non-financial products and services provided on Yiren Select platform.
+We do not bear any loss from our clients' investments nor do we provide guarantees of return with respect to the wealth products we distribute.